 Back zippers are comfortable and are also pretty easy to get in and out of but this style of zipper is more common for SUP and kayaking full wetsuits or shorty springsuits.

 Now that you know the basics for buying a SUP and kayaking wetsuit, it’s time to get out there on the water!
-And if you have any questions, feel free to contact our customer service team either via phone (866-906-7848), email (firstname.lastname@example.org), or live chat!
+Questions?
+Contact our customer service team either via phone (866-906-7848), email (email@example.com), or live chat!